Social Science Matters: The Future Series

 -Albert Einstein (1879-1955)

-This thought-provoking series co-sponsored by SBS and CICS will address these questions.
+This thought-provoking series, sponsored by the College of Social and Behavioral Sciences, the College of Information and Computer Sciences, and the Center for Smart and Connected Society, will address these questions.
 While the intent of technological innovation is generally to improve people’s lives, it also has unintended consequences, both positive and negative.
 We will invite high-profile speakers to address these consequences and explore how a dialogue between technology innovators and social scientists can help anticipate these risks and develop technologies and social policies to respond to them effectively.

 This speaker series explores how we can live and thrive in a world where social and technological transformation must be considered simultaneously and inseparably.